isaacnmm/pestpolicy-hugo2XX/content/posts/best-mosquito-repellent-for-yard/index.md

 My first review, which is also my top pick, goes to Ortho
-Bug B Gon.� What makes it stand out is the long-lasting period of effectiveness- its effects last up to 6 months.
+Bug B Gon.
+What makes it stand out is the long-lasting period of effectiveness- its effects last up to 6 months.
-- Another reason why Ortho Bug B Gon made it to the top of my review is that it kills as many as 235+ listed different species of outdoor pests among the mosquitoes, fleas, spiders,� ants, and ticks.
+- Another reason why Ortho Bug B Gon made it to the top of my review is that it kills as many as 235+ listed different species of outdoor pests among the mosquitoes, fleas, spiders, ants, and ticks.
 Using this product, your yard, flowers, trees, shrubs, and lawns will remain pest-free.
 It comes in a 32-ounce bottle, which covers an area of up to 5,300 square feet.
 Unless your yard is larger, a single bottle is enough to keep mosquitoes away for 6 months.
 The active ingredients found in this